Patii e Portici in cortile - Foto e idee

 This outdoor living space has retractable built-in screens to protect it from insects and solar glare.
 The lanai opens to the home's interiors via pocketing glass doors and windows.

-The Beach Group Properties, LLC
+The Beach Group Properties, LLCThe Beach Group Properties, LLC

 Expansive pool deck courtyard with a summer kitchen and pergola to enjoy alfresco dining year round.